-The collections of the Hermann Memorial Library include approximately 26,000 books, 344,000 e-books, 100 online periodical subscriptions, 52,000 e-journals in 189 open access and subscription databases, as well as streaming digital videos and images from a variety of sources.
+The collections of the Hermann Memorial Library include approximately 22,000 books, 415,000 e-books, and 81,000 e-journals through our open access and subscription based databases, as well as streaming digital videos and images from a variety of sources.
 All of the library's online databases, electronic journals, e-books, and streaming videos are accessible to library users from on site and off campus via the library's web page.
 Discipline-specific library guides are also available on the library website to guide and support the research process.

 The circulating collections of other SUNY libraries are also available to Sullivan students through SUNY's Open Access program.
 This SUNY-wide agreement allows our students to borrow directly in person from other SUNY libraries as well as to obtain their materials through interlibrary loan.
-Resources from SUNY libraries are identified through IDS Search or the SUNY Union Catalog which holds descriptions of over 18 million volumes held by the 64 SUNY institutions.
+Resources from SUNY libraries are identified through Primo Search using the SUNY Catalog, which holds descriptions of over 18 million volumes held by the 64 SUNY institutions.
 Materials from outside the SUNY system may also be borrowed through interlibrary loan from most OCLC member libraries.
 Such resources are identified using the WorldCat union catalog.

-Students can place and track requests for books and journal articles from other libraries with a free ILLiad account.
-Full-text articles provided through ILLiad are generally accessible online or delivered via email within 48 hours.
-Moreover, SUNY libraries strive to deliver interlibrary loan books throughout the SUNY system within 72 hours from the time of the initial ILLiad request.
+Students can place and track requests for books and journal articles from other libraries with their student account using Primo Search on the library website.
+Full-text articles provided through WorldShare are generally accessible online or delivered via email within 48 hours.
+Moreover, SUNY libraries strive to deliver inter- library loan books throughout the SUNY system within 72 hours from the time of the initial request.
 In order to teach students effective ways to find information and assist them with their academic research, librarians teach a variety of information literacy classes.
 Information literacy is supported using the Framework for Information literacy for Higher Education developed by the Association of College and Research Libraries.

 All students at the college receive library instruction in their ENG 1001 course (mandatory for AA, AAS and AS programs) and in selected other courses as requested by the professor.
 Librarians are also available in person, as well as by chat, telephone and e-mail, to provide reference assistance.

-Students Government Association (SGA)
+Student Government Association (SGA)